 The Bottom-Up Approach

-Companies often find that employees are more personally engaged on projects that use the bottom-up approach.
-One potential drawback of this strategy is that the initial project phases can take significantly longer, as project managers need to incorporate input from a large number of stakeholders into the project plan.
+However, the bottom-up approach has its drawbacks, too, and isn’t a great fit for all projects or teams.
+For example, the initial project phases can take significantly longer, as project managers need to incorporate input from a large number of stakeholders into the project plan.

 Clarizen’s highly flexible project management solutions can help you find the right project management approach for your organization.
 Whether you prefer the bottom-up or top-down approach, be sure to avoid the top project management surprises that’ll blow your project budget.